djalbat/sufficient/README.md

 }
 ```

-Note that if there is no need to pass control back to the view, the asynchronous functionality can mopped up by vacuous `done()` methods within the controller methods themselves.

 Alternatively, the `SynchronousTask` and `AsynchronousTask` classes can be sub-classed, with the helper methods now private methods that reside in the files that contain the class definitions:

 ```js